justwes/project01/readme.md

 ## Project 1 Portfolio

-This is my Udacity Nano Degree project 1 submission.
+This is my Udacity Nano Degree Portfolio Project.

+## Tools and Technology Used

+Developed a personal portfolio page using HTML, CSS, Font Awesome, Adobe Font, and the Bootstrap framework.
+The page is fully responsive and works on mobile, tablet, and desktop browsers.

 ## Photography